faisalkhan131a/Bash-Scripting/README.md

 # Bash-Scripting
 Entry to mid level Bash Scripting.
 Lets utilize the power of Bash and see how far we can get ;)

 This repository contains entry to mid level Bash Scripting.
-I will share the script files (with .sh extension) here so that you can just run it in your system or server if you want to.
-We will start with basics and small chunks of code and gruadually move towards bigger tasks where we combine what we have learned before to achieve our desired end results.
+At this moment, the repository contains only the Practice directory with more to be added in near future.
+The Practice directory contains some of the basic bash concepts for practice and understanding of the bash syntax.
 I have tried to include comments (starts with #) inside code blocks in the files so that you can understand what variable, function or method is used for what purpose.
-It is not all properly done, but I am working on it as we speak ;) I am still quite unfamiliar with GitHub and it's functions so the best way to reach me (if you want to) would be through LinkedIn.
+It is not all properly done, but I am working on it as we speak.
+If you have any question or want to reach me, the best way would be through linkedin as I am still in the 'figuring out' phase of using github.

 My LinkedIn profile: linkedin.com/in/faisalkhan131